vsaw/vsaw.eu/_posts/2011-09-18-Top-reasons-Entrepreneur-in-Munich.md

 ---
-layout: post
 title: "Top 3 Reasons why it is great to be an entrepreneur in Munich right now"
 date: 2011-09-18
 categories:
 tags: Entrepreneur Munich
 ---

 Right now I think it you're in a very good spot if you are a entrepreneur in Munich.
 Mainly for those three reasons: